MPIBGC-TEE/bgc-md/docs/Veronikas_Vegetation_Models_for_Theoretical_Ecology/Gu2010EcologicalComplexity/index.md

 <center>
 ![Logo](Logo.svg)
 </center>
 This report is the result of the use of the python package bgc_md, as means to translate published models to a common language.
-The underlying yaml file was created by Verónika Ceballos-Núñez (Orcid ID: 0000-0002-0046-1160) on \mathrm{None}.
+The underlying yaml file was created by Verónika Ceballos-Núñez (Orcid ID: 0000-0002-0046-1160) on \text{None}.